"I related to her very much," says patient Kathy Willis (left) about procedure scheduler and fellow breast cancer patient Alana Werbowski.

 “She was just so nice and got me set up.
 It was so different from how I was used to being treated,” Kathy says.
 “It made me feel so good, so relaxed.
 I thought, ‘Now, I’m going to be in good hands’—and I am!”

 World-class care, close to home

 Kathy is now undergoing chemotherapy treatment and loving her care at Fairview.
-Not only is the Maple Grove Medical Center a quick 12-minute drive from her home, but she feels deeply connected to her care team.
+Not only is the location a quick 12-minute drive from her home, but she feels deeply connected to her care team.

 “They just make me feel so good,” she says.
 “They even got me to quit smoking.
 I’m so thankful I found this place.
 It’s first-class, so relaxing.
 I can’t tell you how much this place means to me.”

 For Alana, knowing her story made such a difference in a patient’s life is, “amazing.
 I was thrilled that it touched somebody.”